Full Aliveness and Conscious Leadership: Practice Radical Responsibility with Jim Dethmer

 Full aliveness starts when you stop making your state someone else's job

-The practical answer from Jonny Miller’s conversation with Jim Dethmer is this: full aliveness is not a bigger emotional high.
-It is the capacity to meet more of reality — your fear, grief, anger, joy, desire, truth, and relational risk — without outsourcing your safety or hiding what is actually here.
+Full aliveness is not a bigger emotional high.
+It is the capacity to meet more of reality (your fear, grief, anger, joy, desire, truth, and relational risk) without outsourcing your safety or hiding what is actually here.

 That does not mean denying real harm, pretending external conditions do not matter, or telling people they should feel safe in unsafe environments.
 Jim explicitly distinguishes victim consciousness from being an authentic victim.
-The tactical point is narrower and more useful: once immediate safety and support are addressed, you can begin reclaiming the part of your state that is being generated by attention, belief, interpretation, withholding, and avoidance.2
+The tactical point is narrower: once immediate safety and support are addressed, you can begin reclaiming the part of your state that is being generated by attention, belief, interpretation, withholding, and avoidance.

-For NSM readers, this is the nervous-system edge of radical responsibility:
+For Nervous System Mastery readers, this is the nervous-system edge of radical responsibility:

-This guide is not a recap of the episode.
-It is a field manual for practicing Jim’s core moves: source safety from the inside, use the Sedona-style welcoming sequence, shift from identity to awareness with emotions, tell the truth without weaponizing truth, and create co-committed containers for deeper aliveness.
+This guide is a field manual for practicing Jim's core moves: source safety from the inside, use the Sedona-style welcoming sequence, shift from identity to awareness with emotions, tell the truth without weaponizing truth, and create co-committed containers for deeper aliveness.

 Move from "this is happening to me" to "how am I creating this state?"